-EMS can detect when an endpoint is out-of-date by downloading a list of the current versions for signatures and engines and comparing that to the versions reported from FortiClient status updates.
+EMS can detect when an endpoint is out-of-date by downloading a list of the current versions for signatures and engines and comparing that to the versions that FortiClient status updates report.
 EMS can also send an email when this happens.
 See Configuring Endpoint Alerts.

 You can verify if EMS has up-to-date signatures by going to System Settings > FortiGuard Services > View Signature List, and comparing that to FortiGuard.com > Services > Service of interest, such as AV.